 Having a chequing account is almost essential for most people in Canada.
 But the question becomes, which account best fits your needs.

 We’ve put our heads together to create a list of the best chequing accounts in Canada.
 Everything from online to local, free to premium accounts with low fees.
-To see our review of chequing accounts, click here.
+See our review of the best chequing accounts so you can make the best choice to suit your specific needs.